 FORBES, a butler employed by Claire Houghton.
 Portrayed by Kenneth Burnett.

-Diana FORD, a drunken woman who comes looking for Harry Collins, and refuses to leave.
-She struggles with his wife, Vera, and then manages to fall over the bannister, where she dies on the lower stairs.
+Diana FORD, a drunken woman who comes to Flat 7 looking for Harry Collins, and refuses to leave.
+She struggles with his wife, Vera, and then manages to fall over the bannister.
+She dies on the bottom of the staircase, which implicates Vera in her demise.

 Mr FOREST, who is a contact of Maggie Cameron, blackmailer, Pelham.
 Portrayed by Bill Hunter.